Multi-factor Authentication: Knowledge, Inherence & Possession

-We build our own keypad so that we can randomize entry and monitor inputs
+- We build our own keypad so that we can randomise entry and monitor inputs.

-And last but not least, all running code executed is run in a secure execution environment, which helps protect against more direct attacks
+- All running code executed is run in a secure execution environment, which helps protect against more direct attacks.

 For possession we can similarly mitigate the threats:

 - We check multiple values in order to verify that the execution environment of a transaction or authentication is the same as before.